 If an American Flag is damaged beyond repair and you need to dispose of it, you can burn it with dignity.
 Many municipalities around the country conduct flag burnings on Memorial Day or the Fourth of July where you can participate.

-The flag can touch the ground and still be used.
+The Flag can touch the ground and still be used.

 There is a myth that once a flag touches the ground it needs to be burned or disposed of.
 That’s not entirely true.
 If a flag is soiled or touches the ground, it can be washed and dry cleaned and continue to be used.

-Five American Flags have made it to the moon.
+Six American Flags have made it to the moon.

 You have probably seen Neil Armstrong on the moon with an American Flag, but he is not the only one to plant one on the surface of the moon.
 Five additional Apollo missions, 12, 14, 15, 16, and 17, ended with an astronaut placing a flag on the moon.